-Tax return preparation is a rather lucrative business; according to the Bureau of Labor Statistics, tax preparers earn an average of $20.84/hour or a mean salary of $43,350.
-This isn’t bad considering that tax preparation is seasonal work and typically spans just four months out of the year.
+Tax return preparation is a rather lucrative business; according to the Bureau of Labor Statistics, tax preparers earn an average of $22.53/hour or a mean salary of $46,860.

 Before you go off and start charging people for looking over their W-2’s and 1099’s, understand that you will need to take certain steps in order to be viewed as legitimate and qualified.